Adaptive Constraint Satisfaction for Markov Decision Process Congestion Games: Application to Transportation Networks: MDP Congestion Game

-Consider a continuous population of players, each with identical MDP dynamics and playing costs over the state-action set $[S]\times[A]$ for $T$ time steps.
-The set of feasible population distributions is denoted as $\mc{Y}(P,p)$ and given by
+Consider a continuous population of players, each with identical MDP dynamics and congestion costs over a state-action set $[S]\times[A]$ for $(T+1)$ time steps. \ctwo{Under the non-atomic game assumption, an individual player's probability distribution belongs to the zero measure subset of the population distribution (see~\cite[Sec.2]{krichene2015} for details).} Presently, we only deal with the population distribution.
+We denote the set of feasible population distributions as $\mc{Y}(P,p)$, given by

-where $y_{tsa}$ is the portion of the total playing population that takes action $a$ from state $s$ at time $t$.
-We emphasize that $y$ is a vector whose coordinates are ordered by
+where $y_{tsa}$ is the portion of the playing population who takes action $a$ from state $s$ at time $t$.
+We emphasize that $y$ is a vector in $\reals_+^{(T+1)SA}$ whose coordinates are ordered as